 In contrast, the cause of piriformis syndrome is a tight muscle pressing on the sciatic nerve.
 The piriformis is one of the small muscles deep in the buttocks.
 It helps rotate the leg outwards.
 One end of the muscle attaches to the sacrum, and the other end attaches to the head of the femur (thigh bone).

-The sciatic nerve is the largest nerve in the body and runs from the lower back through the buttocks and down the legs.
-The nerve is located near the piriformis muscle.
-In a few people, the nerve actually goes through the muscle.
-When the muscle tightens, it can put pressure on the nerve and cause pain.
+The sciatic nerve is the largest nerve in the body and goes from the low back through the buttocks (near the piriformis muscle) and down the legs.
+In a few people, the nerve goes through the muscle, which press on the nerve and cause pain.

 Piriformis Syndrome Explanation:

 Piriformis syndrome is easier to treat than true sciatica.
 You just have to release the tension in the piriformis muscle!
 (OK, I know that's not always easy.)
 What can you do?

 One approach is to start with superficial effleurage (gliding techniques in Swedish massage) and other general massage techniques to warm and reduce tension in the gluteal muscles, and then use static compression techniques to release myofascial trigger points in the piriformis muscle.

 The following video shows one way to use massage for piriformis syndrome:

 The goal of tennis ball therapy is to release tension in the muscle by applying some pressure.
 It's sort of a substitute for real massage for piriformis syndrome.